Five Unexpected Places for Some NYC Design Inspiration

 Free Tours by Foot offers a 2-hour tour of New York graffiti and street art in Bushwick, Brooklyn.
 It includes (but also goes beyond) the work of the Bushwick Collective, founded in 2011 by resident Joe Ficalora.
 Property owners in the area have given permission to have parts of their property painted, on a rotating basis, by urban artists selected by Ficalora.
-Offered Thursday-Sundays at 2pm, the tour is free but you are asked to pay what you think the tour was worth when you are done.
+The tour is free but you are asked to pay what you think the tour was worth when you are done.
 Reservations are required.

 1964 World’s Fair Site, Flushing Meadows-Corona Park (111th Street), Queens